Council projects and funding received

-Works in the water and the construction of the pontoon have commenced.
-The project is expected to be completed in late September 2020.
+Works in the water and the construction of the pontoon are well underway.
+The project has experienced some delays due to the river height preventing access to the infrastructure.
+The project is expected to be completed in late October 2020.

 Darlington Point Sports Facilities Upgrade

 This project involves extensive improvements to the Darlington Point Oval change rooms, including adding female change rooms (funded by NSW Government Stronger Country Communities Fund Round 1 and Stronger Communities Fund).
 It also involves upgrading the existing toilets, kitchen and men’s change rooms and further renovations of grounds and equipment (funded by Stronger Country Communities Fund Round 2, Stronger Communities Fund and contribution levies provided by the Darlington Point Solar Farm project).
-The building project is expected to be completed in late July 2020.
+This project was completed in August 2020.

 Darlington Point Lions Club toilet block and display